Comprehensive or Targeted? How to Choose the Right Type of Autism Evaluation

 Assesses thinking skills and daily living abilities

-Best for first-time diagnoses, complex presentations, or when documentation is needed for services or accommodations (Yu et al., 2023; APA, 2020).
+Formal documentation for services or accommodations (Yu et al., 2023; APA, 2020)

 Targeted Autism Evaluation: